shrikar-siro/TopTunes/README.md

 # Modify

-Using the Spotify API to suggest songs based on user's moods!
+Using the Spotify API to show an artist's top tracks, and their popularity!